-The Benefits of Country Club Membership
+The Benefits of Joining a Country Club

 If you love golf and play often, a membership to a country club could be very worthwhile.
 There are many benefits that come with club membership, notably the unlimited quality golfing, as well as all sorts of other activities and events to enjoy.
 A country club membership can be a considerable investment, and as with any purchase, you’ll want to fully explore all the benefits before making a decision.
 Let’s explore some of the best perks that come with country club membership.

 One of the biggest considerations when joining a country club is the cost.
 Understanding the costs involved in joining a country club can help you decide if all of the benefits are worth membership.
 The initiation fee — the payment you make to gain access to the club — is probably the biggest expense related to the cost of membership, and can vary widely between clubs, and even year to year.
 Initiation fees might be between $1,000 and $5,000, or they might be hundreds of thousands of dollars at the most exclusive clubs.

 The initiation fees can be based on the current economy and financial operations of the club at the time that you join, and so they can easily vary from one year to the next.
 Clubs may also offer discounts at certain times to attract new members.
 Financing is often available to spread out the payment of these upfront costs.